 Later this week, I’d like to take stock of what we’ve discussed so far and get ready to move into the next phase of the blog: the songs that would eventually make up Prince’s 1978 debut album, For You.
 Then (if I write fast enough), we’ll tackle the first really big song: “Soft and Wet.”

-(Note: This article covered a third instrumental, “Jelly Jam,” when it was originally published.
+(This post covered a third instrumental, “Jelly Jam,” when it was originally published.
 Since posting, however, I’ve been able to get my hands on a copy of Per Nilsen’s The Vault, which states that the version of “Jelly Jam” currently circulating was recorded at Sound 80, not Moonsound.
 I’ve thus moved the discussion to later in the chronology.
-Spelling of “Champagne” has been “corrected” to “Shampayne.”
-Also, once again, these early recordings have proven elusive on streaming channels; if anyone finds a link out there, hit me up in the comments.)
+Spelling of “Champagne” has been “corrected” to “Shampayne.”)